abdoOuahmane/abdoOuahmane/README.md

 - 👋 Hi, I’m @abdoOuahmane
-- 👀 I’m interested in FPGA design
+- 👀 I’m a Hardware Engineer at SiliconeSignal Technologies
-- 🌱 I’m currently learning Image siglan processing on FPGA boards
 - 📫 How to reach me "a.aitouahmane@siliconesignal.com"

 <!---